Last Updated on January 16, 2023 by Grow with Bovees

-Known by many names such as elf maple (Canada), maple ash and ash-leaved maple (the United States) and ash leaf maple (Ireland and the United Kingdom), the Manitoba maple is a dioecious species with a clear distinction between male and female trees.
+Known by many names such as elf maple (Canada), maple ash, river maple and ash-leaved maple (the United States) and ash leaf maple (Ireland and the United Kingdom), the Manitoba maple is a dioecious species with a clear distinction between male and female trees.

 The tree grows best in moist, deep soil and has the ability to withstand flooding and tolerate drought, though the growth rate is highly reduced in these situations.